-The Department Secretary (or delegate, see 1.2.6) can waive the Commonwealth's right to recover a debt in whole or in part.
+The Department Secretary (or delegate, see 1.2.6) can waive or write off the Commonwealth's right to recover a debt in whole or in part.
 This may be via waiver or writing off the debt.

 See Part 6, Division 3 of the Act for the full list of circumstances.
 These may include but are not limited to: